EduanWilkinson/ncov_cpt/narratives/ncov_cpt.md

 <br><br>
 * Is the epidemic in Cape Town the result of a single introductory event or was it seeded by multiple introductions?
 We hypothesis that the epidemic in Cape Town was seeded by multiple introductions of SARS-CoV-2.
 * What is the source of the introduction(s)?
 We hypothesis that most of the viral introductions occurred from European sources, given the high travel volumes between Cape Town and the European continent, particularly in the months of February and March.
-* •	What is the timing of these viral introductions?
+* What is the timing of these viral introductions?
 Given the diagnostic testing data we hypothesis that all the introductions occured between mid February and mid March, prior to travel restrictions being imposed.
 * Do we observe any unique mutations common to the viral population in Cape Town?

 # [Early genotypes from Cape Town ](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?c=clade_membership&d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&l=radial&p=grid)
 The phylogenetic reconstruction suggests at least nine introductions of SARS-CoV-2 into Cape Town.
 Accurate inference is hampered by the highly conserved nature of this virus.
-Given that only 10% of diagnosed cases were genotyped and analyzed, the true number of viral introductions into Cape Town is most definitely much higher.
+Given that only 10% of diagnosed cases were genotyped and analyzed, the true number of viral introductions into Cape Town is definitely likely to be even higher.
 <br><br>
-The observed genetic variants of SARS-CoV-2 in Cape Town can be divided into three main clades of the novel coronavirus: 19A, 20A and 20B.
+The observed genetic variants of SARS-CoV-2 in Cape Town can be divided into three main clades of the novel coronavirus: 19A, 20A and 20B according to the in-house clade classification system used by Nextstrain [Hodcroft et al., 2020](https://nextstrain.org/blog/2020-06-02-SARSCoV2-clade-naming).

 # [Timing of the introductions](https://nextstrain.org/community/EduanWilkinson/ncov_cpt?d=tree,map&f_author=Susan%20Engelbrecht%20et%20al&l=radial&p=grid)
 Based on the molecular clock analyses we can confirm that all the introductions into Cape Town occurred between the last week of February and in the first two weeks of March 2020.
 <br><br>
 February and March is high tourist season in Cape Town with hundereds of thousands of arrivals in the two months.
 Following the rising number of cases being diagnosed in the Republic, the national government quickly enforced a lockdown.
-This basically brought international travel to and from South Africa to a halt.
-We therefore do not expect that any subsequent introductions into the Cape Metro area have taken place after 15 March 2020.
+This basically brought international travel to and from South Africa to a halt and limited movement between provinces.
+We therefore do not expect  any subsequent introductions into the Cape Metro area after 15 March 2020.
 <br><br>
 As travel restrictions are eased, we will keep a close eye on the possible emergence of new variants which may be the result of new introductions.